echoboomer/paranoidaf/README.md

 We make the reasonable assumption that your resources will likely share this label, usually something like `app: foobar`.
 If you end up with no resources returned, check these labels.

+An example setup of resources is located within the `manifests/` directory for guidance.

 ## Usage

 The app is simple and only has one command: `eval`